2023 has 2 seats open. 2024 is SOLD OUT. Email [email protected] to be placed on a wait list.

-This is an ideal time to visit and photograph Venice: a time of year where there the daily life and weather is wonderfully conducive to interesting photographs, and also a time when the hordes of summer tourists visiting Venice are gone, and the city rediscovers its authenticity.
+The Venice, Italy Workshop led by international photojournalist Peter Turnley, will take his very successful street photography and photo essay approach to photography one step further, offering a wonderful seven-day learning and photography experience in not only the streets but on the waters of one of the world’s most beautiful and exciting cities, Venice.
+This is an ideal time to visit and photograph Venice: a time of year when there the daily life and weather is wonderfully conducive to interesting photographs, and also a time when the hordes of summer tourists visiting Venice are gone, and the city rediscovers its authenticity.

-Students and teacher will meet approx. 3-4 hours a day as a group for lectures, photo presentations, photo critiques of the each students daily work, visits to museums and galleries, and discussion of successful techniques for making spontaneous, human images of the life of a city.
+Students and teacher will meet approx. 3-4 hours a day as a group for lectures, photo presentations, photo critiques of each student’s daily work, visits to museums and galleries, and discussion of successful techniques for making spontaneous, human images of the life of a city.

 Students focus on how to use documentary photography as a tool for visual storytelling and illuminating the intimate moments of everyday reality.
 Students are encouraged to photograph both the ordinary and extraordinary scenes of daily life and to not shy away from the challenge of photographing people.
 With Peter’s guidance and support, students learn to overcome any hesitations and timidity that is limiting their work.